 Dettori’s scintillating summer form in the saddle - including a dozen Group 1 victories in just over two months - got us thinking about his greatest mounts in Ireland.
 While the 48-year-old jockey shows no signs of slowing down, he also won’t be short of offers when he eventually does retire.

-With a number of endorsements, including being the face of Racing Breaks, a successful range of branded games at casino.com and doing various punditry work, Frankie will still have a role in horse racing.
+With a number of endorsements, including being the face of Racing Breaks, a successful range of branded games if you check the Irish version casino.com/ie and doing various punditry work, Frankie will still have a role in horse racing.
 Take a stroll down memory lane with us here.
 Remember these great racehorses partnered by Dettori?

 His long association with Godolphin inevitably means there are plenty of fine equine athletes on which Frankie sported their world-famous all-blue silks.
 Daylami was the last winner of the Tattersalls Gold Cup at the Curragh (1998) before it was awarded Group 1 status.